tdegeus/mate-cluster/pages/linux_bash.rst

    [myname@furnace sub1] $ mv output . log output . txt

-To add this file to the :file:`~/sim/sub2` directory:
+To move this file to the :file:`~/sim/sub2` directory:

 .. code-block:: bash